JulienRemy/PSyclone/README.md

 A tutorial may be found in the `src/psyclone/autodiff/tutorial` subdirectory.

 # Tests #

-For now tests are all in the `src/psyclone/autodiff/tests` subdirectory and not in the `tests` one.
-They include unit tests for *some* of the transformations and numerical comparisons to [Tapenade](https://team.inria.fr/ecuador/en/tapenade/) 3.16.
+Tests include unit tests for *some* of the transformations and numerical comparisons to [Tapenade](https://team.inria.fr/ecuador/en/tapenade/) 3.16.